National Aquarium (Baltimore): History

-The aquarium began in the mid-1970s when then-mayor William Donald Schaefer, (1921–2011), and the Commissioner of the city Department of Housing and Community Development, Robert C. Embry, inspired by a visit to the New England Aquarium on the waterfront of Boston, Massachusetts, conceived and championed the idea of an aquarium as a vital component of Baltimore's overall downtown and Inner Harbor redevelopment scheme.
+The aquarium began in the mid-1970s when then-mayor William Donald Schaefer, and the Commissioner of the city Department of Housing and Community Development, Robert C. Embry, inspired by a visit to the New England Aquarium on the waterfront of Boston, Massachusetts, conceived and championed the idea of an aquarium as a vital component of Baltimore's overall downtown and Inner Harbor redevelopment scheme.
 In 1976, Baltimore City residents supported the idea of an aquarium by voting for it on a bond loan referendum, and the groundbreaking for the facility took place on old Pier 3 facing East Pratt Street, just east of the newly completed World Trade Center in the city's Inner Harbor on August 8, 1978.

 Although no federal funds were used for its construction, the United States Congress later designated the facility as the "national aquarium" in 1979.
-The aquarium opened to the public on August 8, 1981, after three years of construction, and one year after the booming "festival marketplace" of the two Harborplace shopping pavilions further west conceived by nationally famous, local developer James Rouse.
+The aquarium opened to the public on August 8, 1981, after three years of construction, and one year after the booming festival marketplace of the two Harborplace shopping pavilions further west conceived by nationally famous, local developer James Rouse.

-The National Aquarium, Baltimore's initial conceptual design, architecture and exhibit design was led by Peter Chermayeff of Peter Chermayeff LLC while he was at Cambridge Seven Associates.
+The National Aquarium, Baltimore's initial conceptual design, architecture and exhibit design was led by Peter Chermayeff of Peter Chermayeff LLC while he was at CambridgeSeven.
 The conceptual, architectural, and exhibit design for the Glass Pavilion expansion was led by Bobby C. Poole while at Chermayeff, Sollogub & Poole.
 After two decades, construction began on the Glass Pavilion north extension on September 5, 2002, and it opened to the public on December 16, 2005.
 It measures 64500 sqft, and is 120 ft high at the tallest point.